HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.RestService/doc/readme.md

 **QueryTrainingsResponse**

 The QueryTrainingsResponse shows a hypothetical response based on the request:
-•	Result: Contains an array of training objects that match the specified criteria in the request's Filter and are filtered based on Fields.
+-	Result: Contains an array of training objects that match the specified criteria in the request's Filter and are filtered based on Fields.
 Each object represents a training entity and includes the requested fields such as **"TrainingName"**, **"Description"**, **"StartDate"**, **"EndDate"**, etc.
-•	NumberOfPages: Indicates the total number of pages available based on the applied query criteria.
+-	NumberOfPages: Indicates the total number of pages available based on the applied query criteria.
-•	NumberOfRecords: Represents the total count of records (trainings) that satisfy the applied query conditions.
-This structured response provides filtered training entities based on the criteria provided in the QueryTrainingsRequest, along with metadata regarding the number of pages and total records meeting the criteria.
+-	NumberOfRecords: Represents the total count of records (trainings) that satisfy the applied query conditions.This structured response provides filtered training entities based on the criteria provided in the QueryTrainingsRequest, along with metadata regarding the number of pages and total records meeting the criteria.

 **Example**
 ```sh